 *The research team for the project were: Mary Jane Brown, University of Ulster; Marlene Sinclair, Professor of Midwifery Research, University of Ulster; Dr Elaine Madden, Head of Midwifery and Gynaecology, South Eastern Health and Social Care Trust, Belfast; Dr Dianne Liddle, Lecturer in Health and Rehabilitation Sciences, University of Ulster; Dr Alyson Hill, Lecturer in Dietetics, University of Ulster and Dr Janine Stockdale, Midwifery Research Theorist, Trinity College Dublin and associate member of the Maternal, Fetal and Infant Research Team at the University of Ulster.

 Professor Marlene Sinclair is available for interview.
+Media Contact:

 Media & Corporate Affairs